 Generally, CAD is treated with a combination of lifestyle changes, medications, and in some cases, surgery.
-These treatments are meant to slow or reverse plaque build-up, dilate arteries to improve blood flow, and prevent other complications that accompany CAD.
+These treatments are meant to slow or reverse plaque build-up, dilate arteries to improve blood flow, and prevent other complications.

-If you have any underlying conditions that contribute to CAD, such as lipid disorders or diabetes, they will need to be managed as well.
+If you have any underlying conditions that contribute to CAD, such as high blood pressure or diabetes, they will need to be managed as well.

 Treatment for CAD involves the following:

 Coronary artery disease (CAD).
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116156/Coronary-artery-disease-CAD.
 Updated February 28, 2018.
 Accessed March 5, 2018.

 Coronary heart disease.
 National Heart, Lung, and Blood Institute website.
 Available at: https://www.nhlbi.nih.gov/health-topics/coronary-heart-disease.
 Accessed March 5, 2018.